realamirhe/advanced_programming/algorithm/backtracking/cheatsheet.md

 4. Backtrack by excluding the current number and explore other possibilities.
 5. Continue until all subsets have been explored.

-## N Queens

-1. Create an empty board and attempt to place queens row by row.
-2. For each row, iterate over each column to check if placing a queen there is valid (i.e., no conflicts with other queens).
-3. Use recursive backtracking to place queens in subsequent rows.
-4. If a placement leads to a conflict in the next row, backtrack and try another position.
-5. Once all queens are placed, store the solution.
-Repeat until all possible configurations are explored.

 ## Solve Sudoku